basis-robotics/basis-docs/docs/docs/guide-tools/launch-files.md

   - `{% if "additional_log_topic" in args %}` checks if the `additional_log_topic` argument is provided and, if so, includes it in the list of topics to be recorded.
   - `{% if args.enable_perception %}` conditionally adds the `perception_demo` unit if `enable_perception` is set to `true`.

-This example configuration allows flexible and customizable setups based on provided arguments, using conditional logic to activate or configure different units based on the user’s needs.
+This example demonstrates how to create launch configurations that enable flexible, customizable setups by using conditional logic to activate or configure different units according to the user’s specified arguments.